Linaro/website/_posts/previous/2013-09-16-integrating-the-ion-memory-allocator.md

 ---
 author: john.stultz
 categories:
-- Blog
+  - blog
 date: 2013-09-16 02:47:42
+description:
-description: At the 2013 Linux Plumbers conference we'll be discussing the ION memory allocator and how its functionality might be upstreamed to the mainline kernel during the Android + Graphics micro-conference.
+  At the 2013 Linux Plumbers conference we'll be discussing the ION memory allocator and how its functionality might be upstreamed to the mainline kernel during the Android + Graphics micro-conference.
 I wanted to create some background documentation to try to provide context to the issues we will discuss and try to resolve at the